jrkerns/pylinac/docs/source/topics/profiles.rst

               "o",
               color="red",
               markersize=10,
-              label="Center Index",
+              label=self.name,
           )

-We can now pass this metric to the profile class' ``analyze`` method.
+We can now pass this metric to the profile class' ``compute`` method.
 We will use the image generator to create an image we will extract a profile from.

 .. plot::